kikaitachi/hands-free-chess-clock/README.md

 ## Using

 Clock is controlled by the following voice commands:
-* `start x minute(s) game` - starts a new game.
+* `start x minute(s) game [with y second increment]` - starts a new game.
 All chess pieces must be at their initial squares.
 After starting game video camera will observe the board and automatically switch relevant clock after each move.
 * `stop the game` - will stop the clock.
 * `continue game` - will resume clock.